Customer Care Policy

 • A safe environment.

-4. The responsibilities include:
+4. The responsibilities of patrons include:

 • Respect for the rights of other patrons to enjoy the event.